 \stackrel{s}{\longmapsto} \alpha x + \beta\) encrypts the

-to the ciphertext rw
+plaintext ab to the ciphertext rw.
+Find the

 key \(\alpha\) and \(\beta\).
 Use the “chosen plaintext” attack